 Conclusion: precautions are still the best medicine

-As of now, in Colorado, all adult residents are eligible to receive a COVID-19 vaccine.
-We encourage you to consider receiving the vaccine.
+As of now in Colorado, all adult residents are eligible to receive a COVID-19 vaccine and boosters when they are eligible.
+We strongly encourage you to get the vaccine.
 If you have questions, please reach out to your provider.